aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/IMPLEMENTATION_GUIDE.md

 --group system:masters --no-duplicate-arns
 ```

-1. Deploy the EBS add-on
+6. Deploy the EBS add-on

-   1. In case it does not exist already, associate the IAM OIDC provider
+   a.
+In case it does not exist already, associate the IAM OIDC provider

 ```bash
 eksctl utils associate-iam-oidc-provider \